zqcrafts/SkySense-O/README.md

 ### 1. SkySense Family

-Welcome to SkySense-O — part of the SkySense series, a family of remote sensing foundation models dedicated to advancing earth observation.
+Welcome to SkySense-O — part of the SkySense family, a series of remote sensing foundation models for earth observation as following.
 We'd be delighted to have your attention and earn a star!

 <div align="center">
     <img src="docs/project.png" width="82%" />